 - Official Website: rbi.org.in

-While the RTI is directed at the RBI (the regulator), your grievance specifically concerns the actions taken by Federal Bank regarding the forged account.
+Although the RTI is directed at the RBI (the regulator), your grievance specifically concerns the actions Federal Bank took regarding the forged account.

 - Customer Support (Grievances): 1800-425-1199 / 1800-420-1199